Avik-Das-567/EDA-with-Python-and-Pandas/README.md

 # Exploratory Data Analysis with Python and Pandas

-This project demonstrates a complete **Exploratory Data Analysis (EDA)** workflow using Python.
-The analysis is performed on a supermarket sales dataset to explore customer purchasing behavior, sales trends, and relationships between variables.
+This project demonstrates a complete **Exploratory Data Analysis (EDA)** workflow using Python on a supermarket sales dataset.

-The project uses Python data analysis and visualization libraries such as **Pandas**, **NumPy**, **Seaborn**, and **Matplotlib** within a Jupyter Notebook environment to perform statistical exploration, data cleaning, and visualization.
+Using libraries such as **Pandas, NumPy, Seaborn, and Matplotlib** within a **Jupyter Notebook environment**, the project explores customer purchasing behavior, sales trends, and relationships between variables.

-The primary goal is to showcase how EDA can be used to understand dataset structure, detect patterns, handle data quality issues, and derive insights before building machine learning models.
+The analysis illustrates how EDA helps understand dataset structure, detect patterns, handle data quality issues, and generate insights prior to building machine learning models.

 ## Dataset